They say the best things in life are free. Connect with nature, discover local artists or learn something new – all without spending a dime.

-One of the best times to explore Portland’s galleries is on the first Thursday of every month during the aptly named First Thursday Gallery Walk.
-On these nights, galleries and shops in Old Town, the Pearl District and downtown stay open late, inviting the public to mingle with the artists and explore new exhibits.
+During the monthly First Thursday event, galleries in Old Town, the Pearl District and downtown stay open late, inviting the public to mingle with the artists and explore new exhibits.
 The streets buzz with performers, sidewalk artists and enthusiastic crowds, and many galleries offer free appetizers and wine.
 See a map of participating galleries.

 Complementing First Thursday is Northeast Alberta Street’s Last Thursday event, which falls on the last Thursday evening of each month.
-This event offers plenty of gallery shows, plus sidewalk vendors, live music and a street-fair vibe.
-Held on Northeast Alberta Street between 15th and 30th avenues.
+Held on Northeast Alberta Street between 15th and 30th avenues, this event offers plenty of gallery shows, plus sidewalk vendors, live music and a street-fair vibe.
 Participating venues include Ampersand, Antler, Guardino Gallery and others.

 The Grotto, a 62-acre Catholic sanctuary, is one of Portland’s most visited attractions, greeting more than 175,000 guests of all faiths each year.
-Visitors can stroll through this natural gallery in the woods; view the marble replica of Michelangelo’s famous Pietà, carved into the base of a 110-foot cliff; or ride the elevator ($6) to the top of the bluff for an impressive, panoramic view of the area’s highlights, including the Columbia River Valley, the Cascade Mountain Range and Mount St. Helens.
+Visitors can stroll through this natural gallery in the woods; view the marble replica of Michelangelo’s famous Pietà, carved into the base of a 110-foot cliff.
+The entire lower level is free.
+Ride the elevator ($6) to the top of the bluff for an impressive, panoramic view of the area’s highlights, including the Columbia River Valley, the Cascade Mountain Range and Mount St. Helens.

-Home to plants from all seven continents, this 185-acre hiker’s paradise contains more than 1,100 species of trees and 12 miles of trails.
+Home to plants from seven continents, this 185-acre hiker’s paradise contains more than 2,000 species of trees and 12 miles of trails.
 At the south end of the Hoyt Arboretum is the Vietnam Veterans Memorial.
 An interpretive center offers restrooms, maps and brochures.

 International Rose Test Garden